A-J-F-Mackintosh/two_taxon_asymmetry/README.md

 An example command would be:

-`estimate_Am.py -v heliconius_20220202.vcf.gz -a ros.CJ2071.m -b chi.CJ565.m -j 100_000 -s 8 > heliconius_Am_8.out`
+`estimate_Am.py -v heliconius_20220202.vcf.gz -a ros.CJ2071.m -b chi.CJ565.m -j 1_000_000 -s 8 > heliconius_Am_8.out`

 Note that a given value of `-s` corresponds to block_size = (2 * value) + 1.
 For example, searching 4 bases either side of a hetAB mutation is equivalent to a block size of 9 bases.
 It is always recommended to calculate A<sub>m</sub> across a range of block sizes.
+This can be done using a loop, although this is much slower than submiting commands in parallel.

+`for i in 4 8 16 32 64 128 256 512 1024 2048 4096 8192 16384 32768;
+    do echo -en "For $i bases either side\t" && estimate_Am.py -v heliconius_20220202.vcf.gz -a ros.CJ2071.m -b chi.CJ565.m -j 1_000_000 -s $i; done | grep "Final" > heliconius_Am.out`

-The script requires the modules `docopt`, `scikit-allel` and `numpy` which can all be installed through conda.
+The script requires the modules `docopt`, `scikit-allel` and `numpy`, as well as tabix from htslib.
+These can all be installed via conda.

+`conda install conda-forge::docopt conda-forge::scikit-allel anaconda::numpy bioconda::tabix`